PhilBoileau/cmldiffvar/README.md

 The absolute differential variance point estimate is near the ground truth.
-Additionally, the test correctly rejects the null hypothesis of a homogeneous treatment effect at the $5\%$ signigicance level.
+Additionally, the test correctly rejects the null hypothesis of a homogeneous treatment effect at the $5\%$ significance level.

 ------------------------------------------------------------------------